influxdata/flux/docs/SPEC.md

 schema and group keys, contents of the tables will be concatenated in the output stream.
 The output schemas of the Union operation shall be the union of all input schemas.

+Note that while the tables in the stream produced by Union will be ordered, the rows within those tables may appear in any order, due to Flux's parallel execution model.
+The output of Union may be piped through a Sort function to address this, if desired.

 Union has the following properties:
 * `tables` a list of streams
     tables specifies the streams to union together.
 There must be at least two streams.